krakend/krakend-documentation/ai-gateway/mcp-gateway.md

 Line-by-Line:

 - `output_encoding`: The `no-op` encoding allows transparent MCP communication.
 This is a must.
 - `input_headers`: Depending on the MCP technology, you might need forwarding headers to the MCP server.
+Or you can add [Martian](/docs/backends/martian/) and inject them at the gateway level if they have constant values and you don't want the MCP agent to know.
 - `endpoint`: `/mcp` defines the KrakenD endpoint exposed to MCP agents, whatever route you want this to be.
 - `method`: `POST` - MCP traffic typically uses POST for message delivery.
+Recommended to repeat the same endpoint with `GET` and `DELETE` too.
 - `host`: Remote MCP server address to forward MCP messages.

 {{< note title="Supported MCP Server types" type="info" >}}
 The MCP server connected to KrakenD must be HTTP-based, like JSONRPC or SSE.
+Stdio communication is out of scope for this functionality.
+If you plan to use SSE, make sure to add also a `timeout` with a value large enough to not close the session.
 {{< /note >}}